Photograph Vivid Colors

 How to change color saturation on a Canon Digital SLR camera

 Follow these steps to change the color saturation on a Canon DSLR camera.
-I own 4 Canon SLR cameras (Canon 7D, Canon 5D, Canon 5D Mark II, Canon 400D) and they are all basically the same process.
+I own more than 4 Canon SLR cameras (Canon 7D, Canon 5D, Canon 5D Mark III, Canon 400D) and they are all basically the same process.

 - Press the ‘Menu’ button on the back of your camera, then scroll through to one called ‘Picture Style’.
 You’ll notice 6 default picture styles (Landscape, Neutral, Portrait etc) and 3 User Defined.